ferm10n/morpheus/README.md

   * we refer to this as a `DataSegment`
   * node uses the range of leds to determine how many bytes to read B = (M * 3)
   * B bytes are then read.

-## Emulate an arduino neopixel setup right from your terminal

-This serves as a drop in replacement for Adafruit_NeoPixel.h, allowing you to experiment with patterns and such without an arduino or other microcontroller!

-Your terminal must support Truecolor ANSI escape sequences for 8bpc color. (xterm is usually sufficient)

-Test your terminal support with: `printf "\x1b[38;2;40;177;249mTRUECOLOR\x1b[0m\n"` It should print a light blue color if it works.

-  NOTE: because of the use of escape sequences, Ctrl+C might jack up your terminal colors temporarily.
-This is because the program can be terminated before it has a chance to signal the end of colored text.
-  To get around this, the SIGINT signal is registered.
-When it is received, subsequent calls to `delay()` will terminate the application.
-  Interruptions are detected in `main()` by looking for a thrown 'i' char.
-Probably not the most elegant solution, but it works.
-  If you want to do something different, then remove the try-catch in your main, calls to `begin()`, and make sure to call `cleanup()` before exiting.

-  ## How to use:

-  * Rename your .ino sketch file to .cpp, or keep your .ino file and move everything in it to a new .cpp file in the same directory
-  * Put Adafruit_NeoPixel_Mock.h file in the same directory as your sketch
-  * then, in your sketch
-      - change `#include <Adafruit_NeoPixel.h>` to `#include <Adafruit_NeoPixel_Mock.h>`
-      - make sure all needed prototypes are defined (Arduino compiler automagically creates them during compilation!)
-      - add this main:
-        ```
-        int main () {
-          setup();
-          try {
-            while (true) {
-              loop();
-            }
-          } catch (char c) {
-            if (c == 'i') { // 'i' for interrupt!
-              strip.cleanup();
-            } else {
-              throw c;
-            }
-          }
-          return 0;
-        }
-        ```
-  * compile: (if sketch name is strandtest) `g++ -I . strandtest.cpp -std=c++11 -o strandtest`

-See strandtest_example.cpp for an example which compiles for both pc and arduino based micros